Monday 11 March 2024, 09:30

 FIFA believes that the success of the FIFA Women's World Cup 2023™, along with the expanded format which allows more teams to dream of qualifying, will inspire more FIFA Member Associations to invest in women's football.
 The FIFA Congress on 17 May 2024 in Bangkok, Thailand, will appoint the hosts of the FIFA Women’s World Cup 2027™.

-FIFA will achieve its objectives by executing a five-pronged strategy to:
+FIFA will achieve its objectives by executing the five strategic pillars: